j-greig/greig/_posts/2015-02-08-excuses-excuses.md

 title: Excuses, excuses
 date: 2015-02-08T13:11:56+00:00

-excerpt: '<p>Four shitty excuses that are stopping you getting stuff done, and how to zap them from your life&nbsp;</p>'layout: post
+excerpt: '<p>Four shitty excuses that are stopping you getting stuff done, and how to zap them from your life&nbsp;</p>'
+layout: post
 permalink: /excuses-excuses/
 structured_content:
   - '{"oembed":[],"overlay":true}'